09 February 2019

 The prices mentioned above are applicable to all brands, such as Shell, PETRONAS, Petron, BHPetrol, and Caltex stations.

-RON95 and RON97 are the two variants of fuels widely used today.
-There is a lot of research and debate regarding the fuel efficiency and mileage offered by these fuels.
+When it comes to RON95 and RON97, a lot of research and debate is going on regarding the fuel efficiency and mileage offered by these fuels.
 But the fact is that both these fuels are designed with a specific purpose in mind.

 The resistance level required is directly dependent on the type of engine your car has.
 Luxury cars and performance cars have engines that possess a high compression ratio.
-This means that the engine consistently deals with higher temperatures and compression making them more susceptible to knocking.
-For high compression engines, generally engines with a displacement of 2,500cc or above, a higher fuel grade such as RON97 would fare better.
+This means that the engine consistently deals with higher temperatures and compression making them more susceptible to knock.
+For high compression engines, i.e. engines with a displacement of 2,500cc or above, a higher fuel grade, such as RON97, would fare better.

 RON95 doesn’t necessarily mean a fuel of lower quality just because it is sold at a cheaper price.
 The grade on the fuel implies it is designed for engines with lower compression ratios.
 Simply put, filling up on RON97 for a car which does not require it would not make it fare better, both in terms of mileage and performance.
 If your car has a lower compression engine, it is perfectly safe to put in RON95 since the engine would not be susceptible to knocking and hence would not require a high resistance for auto-ignition.

-Here are a few tips that can help you save money on petrol:
+Don’t you think saving fuel is, in turn, saving on fuel expenses?
+Here are a few tips that can help you save money on fuel: